ChromaPDX/NodeKitten/README.md

 2. put an NKView or NKUIView in an XIB file,
 3. make a subclass NKSceneNode as ‘MyScene’ etc.
 4. in app delegate or elsewhere, set your view’s scene property to ‘MyScene’.

+- modules specific istructions -

+to ignore modules, remove folder 'group' from xcode project, flag #NK_USE_xxx to 0 in NKMacro.h

+*MIKMidi for iOS target requires libxml2 added target link binary with libraries, also add to header search paths: $(SDKROOT)/usr/include/libxml2

 IN USE: